-Washita oilstones are used by woodworkers around the world and all of them come from a small mountainous region east of Hot Springs in Arkansas, USA.
+Washita oilstones are used by woodworkers around the world and they all come from a small area east of Hot Springs in Arkansas, USA.

 Washita, and the closely related Arkansas stone, are both forms of a rock geologists call Novaculite.
 As this research shows, Novaculite was used by Indians to make tools long before America was discovered by Europeans.

 There is evidence of Indians living and working in the Hot Springs area for thousands of years, but it was not until the early part of the 19th Century that we find reports of Novaculite being used commercially as an abrasive.
 Henry Schoolcraft’s 1819 book on the geology of Missouri and Arkansas says:

 “A quarry of this mineral (novaculite), three miles above the Hot Springs of Washita, has often been noticed by travellers for its extent and excellency of its quality.
 A specimen now before me, is of a grayish white colour, partaking a little of green, translucent in an uncommon degree, with an uneven and moderately glimmering fracture, and susceptible of being scratched by a knife.
 Oil stones, for the purpose of honing knives, razors and carpenter’s tools, are occasionally procured from this place, and considerable quantities have been lately taken to New-Orleans.
 It gives a fine edge, and is considered equal to the Turkish oil stone.
 Henry R. Schoolcraft, A View of the Lead Mines of Missouri, etc. (New York, 1818)